 Problems like poor circulation and cardiovascular problems can have a very real and tangible impact on your sex life.
 In addition, more directly linked issues like lower fertility and a lack of sex drive due to hormonal imbalance can also accentuate the problem.
 While not all of these may hinder every obese individual’s sexual life, these are the fairly widely recorded phenomena.

 - Lower Sperm Count/Poor Semen Quality: Reports show that being overweight or obese can cause sperm count to drop in men.
 This impact on fertility may also creep into the bedroom and hamper sexual activity or cause frustration among couples trying to conceive.
-A study of the connection between male BMI and infertility among couples in the United States found that for both younger and older men, a higher BMI (obese/overweight) meant lower fertility.3
+A study of the connection between male BMI and infertility among couples in the United States found that

 - Hormonal Imbalance: Being obese brings with it problems of hormonal changes, throwing the perfect balance of reproductive hormones out of sync.
 This translates to lower testosterone levels in men and lower levels of sex hormone-binding globulin(SHBG) in women.
 The result is a dip in sexual desire.
 SHBG impacts the balance in androgens and estrogens in the body, so lower levels of it in women can cause androgenization.4

 - Poor Circulation/Cardiovascular Issues: Obesity is one of the leading causes of cardiovascular problems.5 The resultant issues with circulation can interfere with blood flow to the genital region as well.
-In fact, studies have found that erectile dysfunction is more prevalent among obese men than those of normal weight – another nail in the coffin of a flagging sexual life.6
+In fact,

 The Psychological Effects Of Obesity